Neutrino Oscillation parameter determination at INO-ICAL using track and hit information from GEANT: Results

 \subsection{Analysis with independent \texorpdfstring{$\mu^-$}{TEXT} and \texorpdfstring{$\mu^+$}{TEXT} data sets}

 ICAL is a magnetized iron calorimeter, which is capable of determining the muon charge and hence we can study the oscillations of $\nu_{\mu}$ and $\bar{\nu}_{\mu}$ independently.
-From CPT conservation, the mass squared differences and mixing angles of neutrinos and anti-neutrinos are expected to be the same.
+But the oscillation parameters are the same for neutrinos and anti-neutrinos as mentioned in section \ref{Chap10:sec1b}.
 Therefore, the analysis described in the previous subsection binned the events using only track momentum and track direction, but not the charge ID of the track.
-However, we wanted to explore if the inclusion of the charge ID of the track makes any difference to the results obtained.
-So, we studied the determination of $|\Delta_{31}|$ and $\sin^2 \theta_{23}$ by binning the events according to (a) track momentum, (b) track direction and (c) charge ID of the track.
+However, we wanted to explore if the inclusion of the charge ID of the track makes any difference to the obtained results.
+To this end, we studied the determination of $|\Delta m^2_{31}|$ and $\sin^2 \theta_{23}$ by binning the events according to (a) track momentum, (b) track direction and (c) charge ID of the track.
 This leads to 800 bins as opposed to 400 bins for the case where the charge ID was not considered.
-An $\chi^2$ analysis was carried out on event samples of five-year exposure, using the procedure described in section \ref{Chap10:sec2}, for this binning where the charge ID is included.
+A $\chi^2$ analysis was carried out on event samples of 5-year exposure, using the procedure described in section \ref{Chap10:sec2}, for this binning where the charge ID is included.
 The best fit point, 2$\sigma$ and 3$\sigma$ allowed range for the 25 sets are shown in figure \ref{fig:3} for analyses with and without charge ID.

-The comparison between these two analysis methods are presented in \ref{Chap10:table4}.
+The comparison between these two analysis methods are presented in table \ref{Chap10:table4}.
 We note that the allowed ranges of parameters, without and with charge ID, are quite similar.
-However, the charge ID is crucial for the determination of neutrino mass hierarchy.